vchaindz/vcn/docs/DOCKERINTEGRATION.md

 `vcn` support local docker installations out of the box using `docker://` as a location.
 You just need to point to the correct container image name or the container image id.

-### Sign a local docker image
+### Notarize a local docker image

 `vcn` uses docker default schemes, so the latest tag is automatically used, if no tag is given

 ```
-vcn sign docker://hello-world
+vcn notarize docker://hello-world
 ```

 or using a tag

 ```
-vcn sign docker://hello-world:v1
+vcn notarize docker://hello-world:v1
 ```

-To be able to sign, you need to register at [CodeNotary](https://dashboard.codenotary.io) and get an account.
+To be able to notarize, you need to register at [CodeNotary](https://dashboard.codenotary.io) and get an account.

-### Verify a local docker image
+### Authenticate a local docker image

 ```
-vcn verify docker://hello-world
+vcn authenticate docker://hello-world
 ```

 or using a tag

 ```
-vcn verify docker://hello-world:v1
+vcn authenticate docker://hello-world:v1
 ```

 # Docker Sidecar Integration

-`vcn` also offers a sidecar project, you can use to automatically verify used container images during runtime.
+`vcn` also offers a sidecar project, you can use to automatically authenticate used container images during runtime.

 Check out (https://github.com/vchain-us/vcn-watchdog) on your server.
 The tool continuously verifies the integrity of your containers: